strongbox/strongbox/CONTRIBUTING.md

 While we appreciate all the help we can get, here are some more details on the [coding convention](https://github.com/strongbox/strongbox/wiki/Coding-Convention).
 Please, follow these guidelines and set up your IDE to use the respective code style configuration file.

+# Code of Conduct

+If would like to contribute to our project and contribute to our work, please follow our [Code of Conduct](https://github.com/strongbox/strongbox/blob/master/CODE-OF-CONDUCT.md).

 # Pull Requests

 Please, follow these basic rules when creating pull requests.
 Pull requests: